 What is Ratio Analysis?

-Ratio analysis is a method to evaluate a company by comparing two key figures from its financial statements.
+Ratio analysis is a valuable tool for determining a company’s financial performance by comparing figures from its financial statements.
 Instead of analysing single numbers, you compare them to get a clearer picture.
-Knowing the ratio analysis definition helps you track progress, spot trouble, and make better choices.
+Understanding the definition of ratio analysis helps you track progress, spot trouble, and make better choices.
+It involves examining the relationship between different items on a company’s financial statements.

 • Net Profit Margin: Profit divided by sales shows how much profit is kept from each rupee of revenue.